jakmeier/Lagrange/README.md

 This blog is based on the [Lagrange template](https://github.com/LeNPaul/Lagrange).

 Lagrange is a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
-Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Lagrange/).
+Everything that you will ever need to know about this Jekyll theme is included in the [README](https://github.com/LeNPaul/Lagrange/blob/gh-pages/README.md), which you can also find in [the demo site](https://lenpaul.github.io/Lagrange/).